freealise/freealise/psy/README.md

 Direct self-hypnosis - One may try to say again and again “_!”
 This will result in tiredness and some images may appear.
 Mind-machine visual stimulation - projected white noise.
 WearOS sleep tracking - may induce phases of sleep by audio or tactile feedback.
+Low doses of melatonin are usually sufficient to produce a hypnotic effect in most people.
+Higher doses do not appear to result in a stronger effect but instead appear to cause drowsiness for a longer period of time.

 Wort with the tea, not in the evening